Peace Corps temporarily suspends volunteer activities

 Williams praised the Peace Corps staff in China, who she said had been "keeping us updated very frequently," telling them to take precautions, such as wearing surgical masks and recommending against, then totally banning, any visits to Wuhan.
 She said she and other volunteers in the region "were not concerned about our health.
 We knew if something took a turn for the worse, they would evacuate us.
 And we were.
 We got evacuated to Thailand first, on Jan.
 31. We were there for about seven to eight days.
 Our final close of service date was Feb.
 6."

-Woodroffe, 25, who said she had left China during a vacation that brought her back to New York earlier, on Jan.18, said she didn't feel unsafe while in Chongquing.
+Woodroffe, 25, who had left China during a vacation that brought her back to New York earlier, on Jan.
+18, said she didn't feel unsafe while in Chongqing.
 "No one was worried or super worried about it ...
 It’s when I flew into the airport in New York — JFK — when I was going through immigration they had asked if I’d been to Wuhan.
 In that moment, it made me think this is a bigger deal than I thought."